cmbrandt/cxx-fundamentals/2_gof_design_patterns.md

 * Even small variations of an algorithm require the creation of a new class
 * The skeleton is fixed and cannot be changed (overcome by making the skeleton function virtual)

 ## Observer

 ### About:
-* Form: Object pattern
+* Classification: Object pattern
-* AKA:  Publisher-subscriber
+* Also Known As:  Publisher-subscriber

 ### Purpose:
 To define 1-to-N dependencies between objects so that changes to one object cause all dependent objects to be notified